CorneliaLH/project-backend-degree/README.md

 # Tenor Joachim Bäckström Backend

+Degree project for my Front End education course at Medieinstitutet.

-This is the backend for a website presenting Tenor Joachim Bäckström's resume and future.
+This is the frontend repo for a website presenting Tenor Joachim Bäckström's resume and future projects.
+Joachim has been working as a tenor for several years but has never had his own website.
+The goal with this project is that it hopefully widens his audience and gives them a more personal side of him.

+Frontend repo you find [here](https://github.com/CorneliaLH/project-frontend-degree/tree/main/joachim-backstrom-website)

 ## Tech Stack whole project